 The mentioned design of the fly with those straps on the ground, you have a fast-fly variant of a particular type.
-Normally a fast-fly setup is with the help of a footprint which serves as a base to keep the poles in place when you connect them to the grommets on the fly.
+Normally a fast-fly setup is with the help of a footprint that serves as a base to keep the poles in place when you connect them to the grommets on the fly.

 But here you do not have a footprint and do not need it for such a setup.
-With such a setup you certainly would not use this tent for a cold weather camping, but I thought you might want to know that such an option exists here because it has not been mentioned by the manufacturer.
+With such a setup you certainly would not use this tent for a cold-weather camping, but I thought you might want to know that such an option exists here because it has not been mentioned by the manufacturer.

 Who is it for